 Generally any easily recognized and distinct symbol is fair game for mathematicians faced with the need of creating notations for new fields of mathematics.
-For example, the card suits Ψ, \blacklozenge, etc . can be found as operators as well as subscripts.
+For example, the card suits \P , A, etc. can be found as operators as well as subscripts.

-2.13 Symbol Pieces
+2.12 Symbol Pieces

-In particular, the Miscellaneous Technical block contains a set of pieces for building up large versions of the fences (,), [,], {, and }, and of the large operators Σ , and \int .
-Building up such symbols cannot is different from simple scaling in that the displayed stem weights must remain compatible with the accompanying smaller characters.
-These brace and operator pieces are not used in stored mathematical text, but are often used in the data stream created by display and print drivers.

-Some of them occur in legacy character sets.
-[Add info from TUS]
+Fences are ordinarily sized to the content that they enclose.
+However, in creating a large fence, the glyph is not scaled proportionally, in particular the displayed stem weights must remain compatible with the accompanying smaller characters.
+Thus, simple scaling of font outlines cannot be used to create tall brackets.
+Instead, a common technique is to build up the symbol from pieces.
+In particular, the characters U+239B through U+23AD Miscellaneous Technical block contains a set of pieces for building up large versions of the fences (,), [,], {, and }, and of the large operators Σ , and J. These brace and operator pieces are not used in stored mathematical text, but are often used in the data stream created by display and print drivers.
+Some of these symbol pieces also occur in legacy character sets.